 Fiddlesticks Music uses the Music Together curricula, which we feel is the best children's music program available.
 First offered to the public in 1987, Music Together has always been a pioneer in the field of early childhood music with truly innovative, high-quality music education and outreach programs that redefine what musical means.
 Music Together is offered in over 40 countries around the world, and there are high standards for being able to teach this program.
 Our teachers at Fiddlesticks Music have Master's degrees in music and are highly knowledgeable in child and music development.
 Music Together is research-based, so we know our stuff and we're good at what we do.
 But we're also down to earth, accessible, and all about having a good time.

 I want everyone to be able to give their child the gift of music.
-Each session I offer a limited amount of one-time scholarships based on need.
-If you are struggling with finances and it would be a hardship to pay for all or partial tuition, please email me at email@example.com and we will work it out!
+Each session we offer a limited amount of one-time scholarships based on need.
+If you are struggling with finances and it would be a hardship to pay for all or partial tuition, please email us at firstname.lastname@example.org and we will work it out!

 Because each family needs to receive a set of materials for class, each child from a separate family will need to pay full tuition.

 Of course, they can!
 You are welcome to bring other adults to class with your child.
 Aunts, uncles, grandparents...they are all encouraged to visit!

 It is such fun to have playgroups have their own class!
 We will do our best to insure that your group has a great experience bonding and learning in a class together.
 We need to have a minimum of 8 registered to open a new section, and the time and day are subject to teachers' availability.
 But if we can work it out, we will!